cosee/ubuntu-ansible-desktop-setup/README.md

 # Install Ansible
 Execute the `install.sh` and follow the instructions.

+The `install-git-and-ansible.sh` file is available for independent installation via e.g. USB.
+It installs git + ansible and pulls the project so everything is ready to go.

 # Applications
 You must modify the `setup.yml` to install only applications you want.
 By default all applications and configurations are commented out.